fenggo/ReaxFF-nn_for_lammps/README.md

 # ReaxFF-nn for lammps

-Through this package we can use ReaxFF-nn with LAMMPS simulator.
-Replace the  REAXFF folder in "lammps/src/" with folder in this package and compile LAMMPS with commond like:
+Through this package can use ReaxFF-nn with LAMMPS simulator.
+Replace the "REAXFF" folder in "lammps/src/" directory with folder in this package and compile LAMMPS with commond like:

 ```shell
 make yes-reaxff